Namratha8213/Dev-Rev-Women-s-Hackathon/README.md

 #### 2. Triggering the Summary Generation

-- The user navigates to any issue in the sprint and enters the command name in the discussion surface of the DevRev platform.
+- The user navigates to any issue in the sprint and enters the command name in the discussion surface of the issue in the  DevRev platform.

 - This triggers the function that fetches sprint details using the DevRev endpoint.